 My Verdict – Is Reviva Shampoo Worth It?

 It’s surely not a bad product – it works in many cases.

 However, I personally would not buy or use it again – at least not when there are some many better options:

 - Needs to be used daily in the first months.

 - Doesn’t treat the actual cause of hair loss (from the inside).

 - Not very effective for hair growth, thinning or volume (in my case).

 - Side effects are more common than in other products.

-As I said before, I’m not a big fan of shampoos in general.
+As I said before, I’m not a big fan of this shampoo in general.

-But if you really want a quality shampoo – I would probably recommend this product instead.
+But if you really want a quality shampoo, I would recommend a product from Valotin.